marschall/seaside-servlet-squeak/README.md

   * Continuations are not supported.
   * High memory consumption and allocation rate compared to OpenSmalltalk VM
   * stack traces currently are not very useful
-* Initial performance is not good compared to GraalSqueak.
-At this point it is unclear how fast it would ultimately be once the optimizations stabilize.
+* Initial performance is not good compared to OpenSmalltalk VM.
+* Asynchronous web request processing is not supported.

 Tips & Tricks
 -------------